dasnoopy/git-check/README.md

 # git-check

-A simple python app that check if a remote git repos' list have new commit since last run of git-check itself.<br />
+A simple python app that check if a remote git repos' list have new commit since last run of itself.<br />
-It use `git ls-remote https:/git...` command.<br />

 ```